cloudfoundry/cf-mysql-release/README.md

 ## Development

+See our [contributing docs](CONTRIBUTING.md) for instructions on how to make a pull request.

 This BOSH release doubles as a `$GOPATH`.
 It will automatically be set up for you if you have [direnv](http://direnv.net) installed.